notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

-On the other hand, this is terrible if you're trying to figure out if a photo has an otter in it; there are no real actions involved in this problems, other than doing the decision of saying "yes iz otter", which means this isn't really a good area for RL.
+On the other hand, this is terrible if you're trying to figure out if a photo has an otter in it; there are no real actions involved in this problem, other than doing the decision of saying "yes iz otter", which means this isn't really a good area for RL.

 <img class="otter" alt="i'm doing RL" src="/images/2018-02-26/1.png">